taolson/Admiran/README.md

 * Monadic IO scheme instead of sys_message streams
 * User-defined infix operators and infix constructors
 * Wildcards in pattern matching
+* Typed "holes" to have the type checker report the type of a specified hole in a type spec or expression
 * Case expressions
 * Names can be qualified with their module name
 * Module imports can be qualified only, or renamed